Collie Health Issues

 Collies are predisposed to several health conditions including collie eye anomaly, hip dysplasia, bloat.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 50-75 lbs and lifespan of 12-14 yrs, the Collie requires thoughtful care tailored to their specific breed characteristics.
-The Collie occupies a unique position among large breeds, weighing 50-75 lbs and carrying a temperament shaped by the herding group's heritage.
+Weighing around 50-75 lbs and lifespan of 12-14 yrs, the Collie benefits from care tailored to its physical and behavioral profile.
+The Collie stands out among large breeds, weighing 50-75 lbs and carrying a temperament shaped by the herding group's heritage.

 Genetic Screening

-The Collie occupies a unique position among large breeds, weighing 50-75 lbs and carrying a temperament shaped by the herding group's heritage.
+The Collie stands out among large breeds, weighing 50-75 lbs and carrying a temperament shaped by the herding group's heritage.
 Collies with moderate energy levels strike a good balance between activity and relaxation.

 Prevention Strategies